 The Best Way to Unclog A Toilet When Nothing Works

-Have you tried unclogging your toilet but nothing seems to work?
-Unclogging a toilet can be a really easy task or a hard one, depending on what exactly is clogging it.
+Have you tried unclogging your toilet, but nothing seems to work?
+Unclogging a toilet can be straightforward or complicated, depending on what is clogging it.

-It is worse if the clog is something that cannot dissolve in water or disintegrate into small pieces, and is tightly stuck inside the toilet trap or drainpipe.
+It is worse if the clog cannot dissolve in water or disintegrate into small pieces and is tightly stuck inside the toilet trap or drainpipe.
 So, how do you unclog a toilet that won’t unclog no matter what you do?

 1. How to Unclog a Toilet With a Plunger